GetSimpl/cloudlift/README.md

 {
   "alb": {
     // Setting this to false means, the ALB is managed outside of this service definition.
     // We can use this mode to attach the target group to one of the listeners of an existing ALB "create_new": false,

     // Use listener_arn to attach the TargetGroup to an existing ALB's listener ARN.
     // The target group will be added using ListenerRule.
 Optional.
     // Default: If this is not specified, the environment level loadbalancer_listener_arn will
     // be picked up.
     "listener_arn": "<listener-arn>",

     // Use this to specify the priority of the listener rule.
 Optional.
     // Default: If this is not specified, a random available priority is used.
     "priority": 2,

     // Use this to specify host based routing.
 Optional.
     "host": "abc.xyz",

+    // Use this to specify path based routing.
+Optional.
+    "path": "/api/*",
   }
 }
 ```

 #### 3. Deploy service

 This command build the image (only if the version is unavailable in ECR), pushes to ECR and updates the ECS
 service task definition.
 It supports `--build-arg` argument of `docker build` command as well to pass
 custom build time arguments